nithinbekal/nithinbekal.github.io/_posts/2016-07-30-rails-user-timezones.md

 [`time_zone_select`](http://api.rubyonrails.org/classes/ActionView/Helpers/FormOptionsHelper.html#method-i-time_zone_select)
 tag and ask the user to save their time zone during sign up.
-However, we can skip this step by automatically reading the timezone information from the browser.
+However, we can skip this step by automatically reading the timezone information from the browser, and set it in a cookie.

-To do this, we will read the timezone from the browser using Javascript, and set the value inside a cookie.
+This cookie can then be accessed in our Rails controller and we can save the timezone in the User model.

 ### Install `jsTimezoneDetect`